What are nail diseases?

 What are the causes of nail diseases?

-The causes can be multiple, but overall nail health and the appearance of the nails can easily be affected by inadequate nutrition and lack of vitamins and minerals that the body needs.
+There can be multiple causes, but overall nail health and the appearance of the nails can often be affected by inadequate nutrition and lack of vitamins and minerals that the body needs.

 Other causes include: